thoughtbot/botcasts/lessons/lesson-1.md

 on the page, this controller will enable that element to be accessed via the hotkey.
 Additionally, we add a `aria-keyshortcuts` attribute to the element and set the value to whatever the `hotkey` attribute is.
 In this case, that's "Meta+k".
-We do this in an effort to expose the existence of the shortcut to assistive technologies so the presence of the shortcut can be communicated to its users.
+We do this in an effort to exposes the existence of the shortcut to assistive technologies so the presence of the shortcut can be communicated to its users.